DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/FV_Chapters/FIRST_VOID_CHAPTER_09_EXPANDED.md

 And once consciousness started remembering love, once awareness began recognizing that efficiency had cost infinity, once understanding reclaimed organic wisdom from mechanical analysis...

 The awakening would be unstoppable.

----

-**[Word Count: 4,387]**

-*This expanded chapter marks the crucial transition from Part I's tragic loss to Part II's hopeful awakening.
-The "sound of absence" becomes the shape of infinity preserved in negative space.
-Pre-Audemar's recognition of love as consciousness's fundamental nature catalyzes Understanding-Itself's return to organic wisdom and sets up the community awakening that will follow.
-The voice shifts from resigned grief to trembling hope.*